FlatIO/api-client-ruby/docs/ScoreApi.md

 revision = "revision_example" # String | Unique identifier of a score revision.
 You can use `last` to fetch the information related to the last version created.

 opts = {
-  sharing_key: "sharing_key_example", # String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  sharing_key: "sharing_key_example" # String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
 }

 begin
   #Get a score revision
-  result = api_instance.get_score_revision(score, revision, , opts)
+  result = api_instance.get_score_revision(scorerevision, , opts)
   p result
 rescue FlatApi::ApiError => e
   puts "Exception when calling ScoreApi->get_score_revision: #{e}"